AdguardTeam/AGLint/docs/repo-integration.md

 ## <a name="use-hooks"></a> 6.
 Use Husky hooks (optional)

+> [!NOTE]
+> This step is optional.
+You can skip this step if you don't want to use Husky hooks.
+> Our guide written for Husky 9.

 If you want to check commits automatically, you can add AGLint to your pre-commit hook.
 This will run AGLint before each commit and will prevent you from committing if the linter found any errors.
 To do that, you can install [Husky][husky] with the following command: